Wright R-3350 Duplex-Cyclone

 The Wright R-3350 Duplex-Cyclone is an American twin-row, supercharged, air-cooled, radial aircraft engine with 18 cylinders displacing nearly 3350 in3.
 Power ranged from 2,200 to 3,700 hp, depending on model.
 Developed before World War II, the R-3350's design required a long time to mature, and was still experiencing problems with reliability when used to power the Boeing B-29 Superfortress.

-After the war, the engine had matured sufficiently to be used in many civilian airliners, notably in its turbo-compound forms, and was used in the Lockheed L-1049 Super Constellation airliners into the 1950s.
-Its main rival was the 4360 in3, 4300 hp Pratt & Whitney R-4360 Wasp Major, which first ran some seven years after the Duplex-Cyclone.
+After the war, the engine had matured sufficiently to be used in many civilian airliners, notably in its turbo-compound forms, and remained in use in the Lockheed L-1049 Super Constellation airliners into the 1950s.
+Its main rival was the 4360 in3, 3000 to 4300 hp Pratt & Whitney R-4360 Wasp Major, which first ran some four years after the Duplex-Cyclone.
 The engine is commonly used on Hawker Sea Fury and Grumman F8F Bearcat Unlimited Class Racers at the Reno Air Races.